Written Revocation of Will - Georgia 2026

 4. Article Two clarifies that this revocation does not affect any future wills you may create.
 You can leave this section as is unless you want to add specific notes.

-5. In Article Three, affirm your intent that no previous will should be probated.
-Ensure all statements reflect your wishes accurately.
+5. In Article Three, affirm your intent regarding the revocation.
+Ensure that all statements reflect your wishes accurately.

-7. Finally, have a notary public witness your signing for legal verification, completing the process.
+7. Finally, if required, have a notary public witness your signing for added legal validity.

 be ready to get more